 The Louisiana section of the Gulf of Mexico accounts for almost all US offshore drilling.
-According to the EIA (U.S. Energy Information Administration), 13 projects are expected to start in the Gulf of Mexico in the next two years, eight in 2015 and five in 2016.
+According to the U.S. Energy Information Administration, thirteen projects are expected to start in the Gulf of Mexico in the next two years, eight in 2015, and five in 2016.
 This could explain the sharp rise in offshore rigs we’ve seen over the last couple of weeks.

 Jack-up rigs are mobile offshore drilling units that perform drilling and workover operations to lift energy.
 According to the industry news organization Rigzone, the use of jack-up rigs stood at 62.8% on August 7, 2015.
 In comparison, use was ~78% a year ago.
 Rigzone estimates that the use of jack-up rigs will likely fall below 50% in 2015 due to lower crude oil prices.

 Offshore rig counts indicate how busy rig operators like Transocean (RIG) and Ensco plc (ESV) are at any given time.
 Offshore rig counts can also determine the activity levels of subsea oilfield service equipment and technology providers like Cameron International (CAM) and FMC Technologies (FTI).
 Rig counts also help investors foresee revenue trends for offshore rig equipment manufacturers like Oil States International (OIS).

 Ensco accounts for 2.9% of the VanEck Vectors Oil Services ETF (OIH).

 Trends in the offshore rig count also indicate offshore energy activity by upstream and integrated energy companies.
 ExxonMobil (XOM) and Royal Dutch Shell (RDS.A) have offshore operations.